Asim Nath Dubey Nov 04, 2025

-After completing a Power BI course, you can pursue in-demand job roles, such as Business Intelligence Analyst, Data Analyst, Power BI Developer, Data Visualization Specialist and many more.
+After completing a Power BI course, you can pursue in-demand job roles, such as Business Intelligence Analyst, Data Analyst, Power BI Developer, and Data Visualization Specialist.
 According to Fortune Business Insight, the BI market is expected to reach USD 54.27 billion by 2030, highlighting the growing need for advanced BI tools and Power BI skills in the coming years.

 Top 8 Job Roles After Completing a Power BI Course